jattiemd/PDF-to-Excel/README.md

 3. **Combine Tables** (Optional): Check the "Combine Tables" box if you want to merge multiple selected tables into a single Excel file.
 4. **Generate Excel**: Click the "Generate Excel" button to initiate the conversion process.
 5. **Download**: Once the conversion is complete, the download button will appear.
 Click it to download the converted Excel file.
 6. **Unlock file**: A zip file will be downloaded containing a .txt password file and an excel file.
 Copy and paste the password and the file will be unlocked for use.

+#### Additional
+- The code contains a variable named 'substrings_to_remove'.
+This variable has a list that allows you to exclude certain tables by name.
+Simply add the name of the sheet to the list and it will be excluded from the excel file.

 ## Installation